Last updated: April 14, 2021

 We will require students and staff to have PCR tests in the days leading up to coming to campus, followed by additional testing on campus.
 As we near summer, we’ll be in contact with specific requirements.

 Upon arrival at the program, students and staff will be required to take both a rapid test and a PCR test.
-We plan to administer additional COVID tests at least two times per week.
+We plan to administer additional COVID tests at least two times per week to all members of the community.

 EXPLO has always taken care of the whole person — head, heart, and body.
 We’ve been running dedicated on-campus health centers for decades.
 We have consulting psychologists on call 24/7.
 We have the most extensive student life programs and staffing in the industry.
 Our extensive staff training includes child and adolescent psychology and development, extensive crisis training, cross-cultural competency skills, and professional development around diversity, equity, and inclusion.
 We also think deeply about the role of play, friendship, and tradition in the development of community.
 We’re ready for a summer of explorative learning and nonstop fun.
 To ensure that happens, we’ll focus on our common humanity and the needs of the individual.